Atlas975/Notes/Networking/Network_tools.md

 >![[Pasted image 20230210180038.png|450|450]]

-- Useful for identifying specific routing problems along a path
+- Useful for identifying specific routing bottlenecks along a path from source to destination

 > ![[Pasted image 20230220120621.png|650|650]]

 - traceroute works in the following way:
 	 1. A user sends a series of packets using the `traceroute` command
 	 2. Traceroute sends out a series of packets, each with an increasing Time to Live (TTL) value, starting with a TTL of 1.
+	 3. The TTL value is decremented by each router that the packet passes through.
+When the TTL reaches zero, the router discards the packet and sends an "ICMP time exceeded" message back to the sender.
+	 4. Traceroute listens for these ICMP messages and uses them to identify the IP address of the router that sent the message.
+This IP address is recorded as the first hop in the traceroute report.
+	 5. The process is repeated with a new packet with an increased TTL value until the packet reaches the destination host.
+	 6. Traceroute displays a report showing the IP address of each router along the path, as well as the time it took for the packet to complete the round-trip between the source and each router.